DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 ## The Volkshotel and Its Legacy

-![Figure 8.
-The opening party of the Volkshotel.
+![The opening party of the Volkshotel.
 Picture: Louk Heimans.](media/image10.png)

 At the official opening of the Volkshotel on June 27, 2014, Urban Resort